Sujay-BU/PokeWM/docs/PROOF.md

 $r^{\text{epi}}$ is the Jensen–Shannon divergence of the 4-member ensemble, which satisfies
 $0 \le \mathrm{JSD} \le \ln 4$ by construction
 (`tests/test_wm.py::TestEnsemble::test_jsd_is_bounded_by_log_n`).
 At weight $1.0$ it is
-therefore bounded by $\ln 4 \approx 1.386$ per step, still two orders of magnitude below a badge (64), which is the bound that matters for §6.1's ordering argument, and checked by `tests/test_env.py::TestRewards::test_epistemic_weight_stays_bounded_against_extrinsic_reward`.
+therefore bounded by $\ln 4 \approx 1.386$ per step — still two orders of magnitude below a badge (64), which is the bound that matters for §6.1's ordering argument, and checked by `tests/test_env.py::TestRewards::test_epistemic_weight_stays_bounded_against_extrinsic_reward`.

 The weight had to be raised from $0.1$: the first long run measured a typical
 $\mathrm{JSD}$ of $0.019$, so the intrinsic drive was $0.00185$ per step against a step cost of $0.002$.
-The two cancelled almost exactly, imagined return went *negative*, and the agent's optimal imagined plan was to stand still, exploration stalled for 2.7M steps.
+The two cancelled almost exactly, imagined return went *negative*, and the agent's optimal imagined plan was to stand still — exploration stalled for 2.7M steps.
 The step cost is now $0.0005$, an order of magnitude below the intrinsic term, so exploration has a strictly positive gradient.
 Note this does not affect the argument
 below: the bonus is still bounded and still decays to zero as the model fits.
-As the world model fits a region the ensemble members converge and the term decays to zero there, it is an uncertainty estimate, not a prediction error, so it does **not** persist on stochastic-but-learned transitions (the noisy-TV failure mode; Pathak et al. 2017 → Plan2Explore, Sekar et al.
+As the world model fits a region the ensemble members converge and the term decays to zero there — it is an uncertainty estimate, not a prediction error, so it does **not** persist on stochastic-but-learned transitions (the noisy-TV failure mode; Pathak et al. 2017 → Plan2Explore, Sekar et al.
 2020).